AAN Website > Professional Development > Conference Speakers

 Presentation: Reducing Caregiver Distress by Enhancing Nursing Practice Through PICS-F Awareness

 Family caregivers play a critical role in the intensive care unit (ICU); however, their distress is often unrecognized within nursing workflows, creating avoidable challenges for both families and clinicians.
-Post-Intensive Care Syndrome–Family (PICS-F) describes the psychological, cognitive, social, and financial impacts experienced by families during and after critical illness.
+Post-Intensive Care Syndrome-Family (PICS-F) describes the psychological, cognitive, social, and financial impacts experienced by families during and after critical illness.
 Unaddressed caregiver distress is associated with communication breakdowns and increased conflict between families and health care staff in the ICU, yet caregiver assessment remains a major gap in adult ICU nursing practice.
+This presentation reframes PICS-F as a nursing practice and workforce issue, rather than solely a family concern.
+Informed by ICU survivorship research, a scoping review of caregiver assessment tools, and clinical experience, the session explores how nursing practices shape caregiver experiences and influence communication, collaboration, and nurse workload.
+Participants will gain practical insights to strengthen family engagement, reduce conflict, and improve caregiver support in ways that are feasible within everyday ICU practice.

 Presentation: Reigniting Purpose: Joy-Centred Wellbeing for Sustainable Nursing